Villa Marci

 THE AREA:

-The nearest airport is Catania-Fontanarossa International Airport (distance of 90km, 1h and 10mins drive)
+The nearest airport is Catania-Fontanarossa International Airport (distance of 90km, 1h and 10mins drive).

 Villa Marcì – being in the very center of Palazzolo Acreide – is situated at an overall equal distance from some of the most interesting places to visit of the Southern East Sicily, such as:

-Syracuse (40km, 40 mins drive)
+Syracuse (40km, 40 mins drive):

-In the words of UNESCO, “the group of monuments and archaeological sites situated in Syracuse… is the finest example of outstanding architectural creation encompassing several cultural influences (Greek, Roman and Baroque)”.
+In the words of UNESCO, “the group of monuments and archaeological sites situated in Syracuse… is the finest example of outstanding architectural creation encompassing several cultural influences (Greek, Roman and Baroque).”

 Syracuse became arguably the most influential city in Magna Graecia following its defeat of Athens in 413BC.
-Visitors today can wonder at the archaeological site (whose superb Greek theatre takes pride of place) and the island heart of the town, Ortigia, whose labyrinthine streets weave around ancient ruins, mythological sites and markets before spilling out into the glorious Piazza Duomo, home to a sublime Baroque cathedral built around he columns of a Hellenic Temple of Diana.
+Visitors today can wonder at the archaeological site (whose superb Greek theatre takes pride of place) and the island heart of the town, Ortigia, whose labyrinthine streets weave around ancient ruins, mythological sites and markets before spilling out into the glorious Piazza Duomo, home to a sublime Baroque cathedral built around the columns of a Hellenic Temple of Diana.

 Syracuse offers evocative visions at every step, but when the sunset time arrives, it offers you the best of its panorama.
 Few suggestions: